matiasmercado-ar/k8s-lpasr/README.md

    - The amount of CPU and RAM resources needed for the nodes.

 d.
 After the setup, bring up the Vagrant environment by typing: `vagrant up`

+## 🧑‍🎓 Author

+This is an updated version of this configuration from 2019: https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/